-- 17(1) The Regulations may make provision enabling the FRC or the Executive Counsel to disclose information and explanation and supply evidence, whether originally oral or in writing, obtained under this Scheme to the FRC for any purpose connected with its remit, to any regulatory body or prosecuting authority, or any person, body or authority carrying out any role similar to that of regulation or prosecution, in any part of the world.
-Any such provision shall contain such safeguards as the FRC considers appropriate. - 17(2) A Member shall treat as confidential all information which is not in the public domain and which is provided by the FRC (whether through the Executive Counsel or otherwise) in the course of a preliminary enquiry, an investigation or disciplinary proceedings under this Scheme. - 17(3) A Member shall only disclose information to persons other than their legal representatives (and those assisting such legal representatives) with the express consent of Executive Counsel.
-A breach of confidentiality which has the potential to adversely affect the conduct of the investigation or disciplinary proceedings shall be evidence of a failure to cooperate with the Executive Counsel for the purposes of paragraph 13(1) save where such disclosure is required by law, court order or another regulatory body having jurisdiction over the Member.
+- 18(1) The Regulations may make provision enabling the FRC or the Executive Counsel to disclose information and explanation and supply evidence, whether originally oral or in writing, obtained under this Scheme to the FRC for any purpose connected with its remit, to any regulatory body or prosecuting authority, or any person, body or authority carrying out any role similar to that of regulation or prosecution, in any part of the world.
+Any such provision shall contain such safeguards as the FRC considers appropriate. - 18 (2) A Member or Member Firm shall treat as confidential all information which is not in the public domain and which is provided by the FRC (whether through the Executive Counsel or otherwise) in the course of a preliminary enquiry, an investigation or disciplinary proceedings under this Scheme. - 18 (3) A Member or Member Firm shall only disclose information to persons other than their legal representatives (and those assisting such legal representatives) with the express consent of Executive Counsel.
+A breach of confidentiality which has the potential to adversely affect the conduct of the investigation or disciplinary proceedings shall be evidence of a failure to cooperate with the Executive Counsel for the purposes of paragraph 13(1) save where such disclosure is required by law, court order or another regulatory body having jurisdiction over the Member or Member Firm.